Westfield Sydney: History

 Sydney Central Plaza opened in 1998 after a refurbishment of the flagship Myer department store and features 87 stores on the two lower levels of the Myer store.
 It was later purchased by the Westfield Group in 2003.
-Sydney Central Plaza is located inside the old Farmer and Co department store building which was built in 1874.
-Farmer and Co was purchased by Myer in 1961 and the store was rebranded to Myer in 1976.
-In 1983 Grace Bros. purchased Myer and the store was rebranded to Grace Bros. before reverting to Myer in 2004.
+Sydney Central Plaza is located inside the old Farmer & Company department store building which was built in 1874.
+Farmer & Company was purchased by Myer in 1961 and the store was rebranded to Myer in 1976.
+In 1983 Grace Bros purchased Myer and the store was rebranded to Grace Bros before reverting to Myer in 2004.
 Sydney Central Plaza provided a skybridge connection to Westfield Centrepoint and also has connections to MidCity and Queen Victoria Building.

 On 4 July 2009, Westfield Group commenced construction on the redevelopment.
 Approximately $930 million was invested in redeveloping Westfield Centrepoint, Skygarden, Imperial Arcade and Sydney Central Plaza.

 Westfield Centrepoint, Skygarden and Imperial Arcade were merged and redeveloped to become Westfield Sydney.
 Imperial Arcade was demolished and Skygarden and Westfield Centrepoint were refurbished.
 Across Pitt Street Mall, Sydney Central Plaza was rebranded as an extension of Westfield Sydney.

 Stage 1 of the development opened in October 2010 with approximately 130 specialty stores.
 The centre fronts Pitt Street Mall, one of the world's most expensive shopping streets by rent; Castlereagh Street, arguably Australia's most exclusive luxury shopping street; and Market Street.

 Stage 2 opened a further 120 stores between November 2010 and late-2011.
 The opening of a 25-storey commercial tower at 85 Castlereagh Street marked the completion of the total project in early 2012.

 Future

 On 8 August 2016 South African Woolworths sold the David Jones menswear and food store building in Market Street to Scentre Group and Cbus Property for $360 million.
 The David Jones building is connected to Westfield Sydney through a skybridge.
 Plans for the two buyers were that Scentre Group will redevelop the retail floors to adjoin its Westfield Sydney, while Cbus will develop the air rights into apartments.
 David Jones was to occupy the building until late 2019 under a lease agreement which provided a 4.5 per cent per annum rental return on the acquisition price.

-On 12 February 2020 David Jones closed its store on Market Street and plans for the building includes a curved 22-storey residential tower featuring 101 apartments and six levels of serviced office space around 11,500m².
+On 12 February 2020 David Jones closed its store on Market Street and plans for the building includes a curved 22-storey residential tower featuring 101 apartments and six levels of serviced office space around 11,500 m2.
 The retail development managed by Scentre Group will include five levels of retail space focusing on luxury and food.
 The office space will have its own entrance but be connected to the shopping centre with a central atrium to create a vertical flow of light.

 Construction on both the retail, office and apartments commenced in December 2020.
 Completion of the retail and commercial components is expected to occur in late 2022, while the residential tower is expected to be complete in the second half of 2023.